edarruiz/edarruiz/README.md

 - 🔭 I'm working full time as a Research and Development Software Architect at [BairesDev](https://www.bairesdev.com/) since 2023
 - 💖 I'm an open-source software supporter and contributor
 - 💲 I'm also available for new job positions if they are remote and partial time
-- 🌱 I’m currently learning more about Typescript and Azure Cloud Tools
+- 🌱 I’m currently learning more about Angular, Typescript and Azure Cloud Tools
 - 💬 I speak about software development, technology, dotnet, business, and leadership.
 I am extremely interested and dedicated to creating software solutions that solve everyday problems in people's lives
 - 📫 You can reach me out on my [LinkedIn](https://www.linkedin.com/in/ericrda/) profile page.
 Feel free to contact me!